linkerd/website/linkerd.io/content/2.16/features/retries-and-timeouts.md

 weight = 3
 +++

-Automatic retries are one the most powerful and useful mechanisms a service mesh has for gracefully handling partial or transient application failures.
+Timeouts and automatic retries are two of the most powerful and useful mechanisms a service mesh has for gracefully handling partial or transient application failures.

-Timeouts and retries can be configured using [HTTPRoute], GrpcRoute, or Service resources.
+Timeouts and retries can be configured using [HTTPRoute], GRPCRoute, or Service resources.
 Retries and timeouts are always performed on the *outbound* (client) side.